knobs-dials/pexpecter/README.md

 (currently rewriting for more general use, hang on)

 # pexpecter

 Wraps a rule system around python's pexpect module, which is mostly an ordered list of `("if you see this", "then say/do this")` pairs.

-It lets tou deal with things like extra/missing that are conditional on config or varying versions (e.g. MPI, PBS) reordered questions, and such.
+This is shorter to write, yet not much more functional, than what you'd do handing a list to expect() (...which you typically want to do when you want to deal with extra/missing that are conditional on config/environment/varying versions, reordered questions, and such).

-And yes, is mostly just a slightly simpler to use variant of handing a list to expect(), and aims to wrap some common boilerplate-ish code too.

-This was written for a few different pieces of software that either only work in a question-answer style, and choose to expose beta features in question mode but not in parameters.

-If you need something more complex than this, chances are you should be building a state machine instead.
+If you need something more complex than this, chances are you want to skip this and build a state machine instead.

 ## Examples